web-fejlesztes/programming-starter-pack/README.md

 ## Contribution

-I you pleased to contribute, then read this [article](./CONTRIBUTION.md)
+If you wish to contribute, please read the [CONTRIBUTION.md](./CONTRIBUTION.md) file for guidelines, including information about our Markdown linter and Git hooks.